seanshoffman/python-build-cli-planner-app/tasks.md

 As we mentioned when creating the `DeadlinedReminder` metaclass, we want our subclasses to implement the `Iterable` interface which allows the serialization to CSV to be implementation-agnostic.

 The CSV writer expects an iterable for each row, so you should implement the `__iter__()` method to return an iterator.
 The iterator, in turn, would return first the reminder's `text`, then and the due date formatted to ISO8601.
 The easiest way to create this iterator is to use the builtin `iter([text, formatted_date])`.
-You can format the date using `self.date.strftime("%m/%d/%YT%H:%M:%SZ")`.
+You can format the date using `self.date.isoformat()`.

 ## Task eight - Update the database and the interface